 The Bionic StableGrip Golf Glove is the oddest duck in this year’s review lineup.

-The pads immediately feel awkward but if you’re someone who struggles with overly tight grip pressure, the Bionic StableGrip might be worth fighting past the initial awkward feeling.
+The pads immediately feel awkward, but if you struggle with overly tight grip pressure, the Bionic StableGrip might be worth fighting past the initial awkward feeling.

 Fat fingers

-It’s pretty much universal: pull a new golf glove out of the package, put it on your hand, and make a few fists to stretch it out and get a feel for the glove.
+It’s pretty universal: take a new golf glove out of the package, put it on your hand, and make a few fists to stretch it out and get a feel for it.

 When you do that with the Bionic, your fist will feel incredibly strange.
 The inside of each finger has a pair of pads that flank your knuckles, and they’re thick and noticeable.